ECSH83525 - Suspension and cancellation - introduction

 Introduction

-Regulation 60 of the Money Laundering Regulation permits HMRC to suspend or cancel a business’s registration.
+Regulation 60 of The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017) permits HMRC to suspend or cancel a business’s registration.
 The evidence required to suspend or cancel a business is the same.
 However, as cancellation leads to the permanent removal of the business from the register, in practice, the courts would apply a higher standard of evidence for cancellation.

-Where the decision-maker (DM) has reached the conclusion that suspension or cancellation of registration is an appropriate sanction, they must issue a notice of that decision.
-The suspension or cancellation of registration will take effect immediately or on a given date.
+Where the decision maker (DM) has reached the conclusion that suspension or cancellation of registration is an appropriate sanction, they must issue a notice of that decision.
+The suspension or cancellation of registration can take effect immediately or on a given date.

 Suspension of registration